-QUESTION: If I suspect coccidioidomycosis (Valley Fever), should I order the antigen or the antibody test?
+If I suspect coccidioidomycosis (Valley Fever), should I order the antigen or the antibody test?

-ANSWER: If choosing between the two, sensitivity is highest when both antibody tests are run [1].

-- > MVista® IgG: 86%

-- > Agar gel immunodiffusion (AGID) CF (IgG): 73%

-- > MVista® IgG EIA + AGID CF (IgG): 96%
+- If choosing between the two, sensitivity is highest when both antibody tests are run [1]. - o MVista® IgG: 86% - o Agar gel immunodiffusion (AGID) CF (IgG): 73% - o MVista® IgG EIA + AGID CF (IgG): 96%

-QUESTION: What is the preferred specimen for the antigen test?
+What is the preferred specimen for the antigen test?

-ANSWER: Serum is more sensitive than urine, but best results are achieved by testing both.

-- > MVista® serum antigen: 36%

-- > MVista® urine antigen: 28%

-- > MVista® serum + urine antigen: 46%

-In rare instances, urine antigen may be positive with negative serum antigen.

-CSF, BAL fluid and other pipettable body fluids may also be tested.

-Antigen testing may be useful as a follow-up if the baseline test is positive.
+- Serum is more sensitive than urine, but best results are achieved by testing both. - o MVista® serum antigen: 36% - o MVista® urine antigen: 28% - MVista® serum + urine antigen: 46% - In rare instances, urine antigen may be positive with negative serum antigen. - CSF, BAL fluid and other pipettable body fluids may also be tested. - Antigen testing may be useful as a follow-up if the baseline test is positive.

-QUESTION: How can I achieve highest sensitivity?
+How can I achieve highest sensitivity?

-ANSWER: In a recent study, sensitivity of 100% was achieved in proven cases of coccidioidomycosis when tested in the antigen EIA, antibody EIA, and agar gel immunodiffusion (AGID)[1].
-Highest sensitivity is achieved by testing the following:
+- In a recent study, sensitivity of 100% was achieved in proven cases of coccidioidomycosis when tested in the antigen EIA, antibody EIA, and agar gel immunodiffusion (AGID)[1].
+Highest sensitivity is achieved by testing the following: - MVista® Coccidioides Quantitative antigen EIA in serum - MVista® Coccidioides Quantitative antigen EIA in urine

-- > MVista® Coccidioides Quantitative antigen EIA in serum - > MVista® Coccidioides Quantitative antigen EIA in urine - > MVista® Coccidioides Canine IgG Antibody - > Coccidioides AGID Antibody
+- · MVista® Coccidioides Canine IgG Antibody

+- · Coccidioides AGID Antibody

-Serum and urine can be sent, requesting antibody testing by AGID and MVista IgG EIA.
+- Serum and urine can be sent, requesting antibody testing by AGID and MVista® IgG EIA.
 Indicate on the requisition that if antibody results are positive, no further testing is needed.
 If results are negative, request antigen testing to be run.

-QUESTION: What is the difference between the antibody methods?
+What is the difference between the antibody methods?

-ANSWER: The Coccidioides AGID has historically been the most commonly employed antibody detection method for dogs.
+- The Coccidioides AGID has historically been the most commonly employed antibody detection method for dogs.
 This method involves visual assessment of the gel for a band of precipitation between the patient serum and F (IgG) and TP (IgM) antigens.
-If the F antigen is positive, follow-up testing is performed to provide the titer.

-- Each test requires 3 days to obtain a result, so at least 3 days will be required to determine if the AGID is positive and 6 days will be required to report the titer.
-Presence of an F (IgG) or TP (IgM) band are considered positive. - The AGID method is less sensitive in proven cases than the MVista® IgG Antibody EIA, 73% and 86% respectively. - > EIA and AGID should be performed to achieve 96% sensitivity.

-The MVista® Coccidioides Canine IgG EIA is an enzyme immunoassay specific for canine IgG.

-- Results are reported from 10 to >80 EIA units (EU), with an indeterminate range of 7.0 - 9.9 EU. - The test is performed twice weekly and results are reported the next day. - Specificity of both Coccidioides antibody assays is similar, about 91% in healthy dogs from the endemic area.
+If the F antigen is positive, follow-up testing is performed to provide the titer. - Each test requires 3 days to obtain a result, so at least 3 days will be required to determine if the AGID is positive and 6 days will be required to report the titer.
+Presence of an F (IgG) or TP (IgM) band are considered positive. - The AGID method is less sensitive in proven cases than the MVista® IgG Antibody EIA, 73% and 86% respectively. - EIA and AGID should be performed to achieve 96% sensitivity. - The MVista® Coccidioides Canine IgG EIA is an enzyme immunoassay specific for canine IgG. - Results are reported from 10 to >80 EIA units (EU), with an indeterminate range of 7.0 9.9 EU.
+Indeterminate results may represent past infections or recent infections.
+Follow-up testing a month later may distinguish past from recent: Levels should remain stable in past and increase in recent infection.